MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 	error: XDG_RUNTIME_DIR is invalid or not set in the environment.

 Surprisingly, there seems to be a general problem to have audio under WSL.
 Some suggestions on-line are to forward audio to a pulseaudio server running on Windows, but so far I did not get this to work.
+So to test audio, you may still need to run it on a Linux box.